Home | Send Feedback

 Published: 15.
 February 2017 • Updated: 16.
 February 2018 • java, s3

 Minio is written in Go and runs on many platforms like Windows, Linux, macOS, and FreeBSD.
 Minio consists of only one binary file, and there is no need to install it.
 Just download it from the download page and start it from the command line.
-On the download page, you find two links: Minio Server and Minio Client.
+On the download page, you will find two links: Minio Server and Minio Client.
 For the following example, we only need the server.
-The client is a command-line tool that provides all sorts of file operations like list, copy, diff, and mirror.
+The client is a command-line tool that provides various file operations like list, copy, diff, and mirror.
 It can connect to Minio servers and Amazon S3.
-You find more information about the client in the official documentation.
+You can find more information about the client in the official documentation.

 minio server /storage

-or on Windows
+or on Windows:

 minio.exe server c:\storage